 What you could do is remove the option to expand the distribution group by setting one of the following a registry keys, depending on your Outlook client version:

 Outlook 2003 or earlier versions don’t have this option.

 After you set this key and restart Outlook, you’ll see the “+” sign is gone:

-If you want to roll out this change throughout your organization, use this key in a custom GPO template or utilize the GPO templates that ship with Office (Outlk14.adm or Outlk12.adm depending on version) and configure the GPO accordingly.
+If you want to roll out this change throughout your organization, use this key in a custom GPO template or utilize the GPO templates that ship with Office (OutlkNN.adm, where NN is determined by the Outlook version), and configure the GPO accordingly.

 Be advised that setting this registry key disables expansion for all distribution groups.
 Specifically disabling it for moderated groups is impossible, since Outlook has – and should have – no knowledge of the type of distribution group.

 Note that the distribution group expansion option is something typical of the Windows version of Outlook, since Outlook for Mac nor Outlook WebApp (OWA) have this option.